Asa Gray (1810-1888)

 On Gray’s 75th birthday, 180 American botanists sent him congratulatory letters and presented him with a silver vase embossed with images of the plants associated with Gray’s legacy.
 He died in Cambridge after suffering a stroke.
 His final correspondence with a fellow botanist included a gentle criticism of that botanist’s choice of a superfluous plant name.

-Asa Gray is buried at Mount Auburn in Lot 3904 on Holly Path where a Japanese Maple tree stands above his monument.
+Asa Gray is buried at Mount Auburn in Lot 3904 on Holly Path.

 Adapted from the research of Judy Jackson as published in Mount Auburn’s Person of the Week: Asa Gray, 1998.